Unveiling new quantum phases in the Shastry-Sutherland compound SrCu2(BO3)2up to the saturation magnetic field

-Figure \ref{fig:us} shows a summary of the ultrasound and magnetostriction results up to the ultrahigh field of 150 T. For comparison, the magnetization curve at 2.1 K \cite{PhysRevLett.111.137204} is shown in Fig. \ref{fig:us}(c) with bars representing the regions of magnetization plateaus.
-For reproducibility and raw data, see Supplemental Material (SM) \cite{suppl}.
+Figure \ref{fig:us} shows a summary of the ultrasound and magnetostriction results up to the ultrahigh field of 150 T. For comparison, the magnetization and its field-derivative curves at 2.1 K \cite{PhysRevLett.111.137204} are shown in Fig. \ref{fig:us}c with bars representing the regions of magnetization plateaus.
+For reproducibility and raw data, see Supplementary Information (SI).